Harry Daley: Later life and legacy

 After retirement Daley spent some time as a master-at-arms in the merchant navy, but this career was cut short by a diagnosis of diabetes.
 In 1957 Daley retired to Dorking where he shared a home with his younger brother, David, and his brother's long-term partner, John.
-He died at home in 1971, was cremated in Worth, West Sussex, and his ashes were scattered on Box Hill.
+He died from diabetes at Dorking General Hospital on 12 March 1971 aged 69, was cremated in Worth, West Sussex, and his ashes were scattered on Box Hill.
 On Ackerley's advice, Daley had written an autobiography that was posthumously published, as This Small Cloud, in 1987.
 Because Daley fell out with Forster, his autobiography makes no mention of the writer or of Daley's Bloomsbury Group friends.
 Daley destroyed all his other written records before his death, leaving an estate worth £803.

 A building connected to Daley was nominated for a blue plaque in 2017 but the application was declined by English Heritage, who did not consider him to be sufficiently historically significant; he cannot be re-nominated until 2027.
 A chapter of Stephen Bourne's 2017 book, Fighting Proud: The Untold Story Of The Gay Men Who Served In Two World Wars, is about Daley.